 Should you be?
 That’s up to you.

 Don’t get so wrapped up in the daily doing of your To Do list that you lose sight of all that you Could Do.

 That’s something you Should Do.

 Valerie Gordon is the founder of Commander-in-She, LLC, a career and communications strategy firm.
-She delivers keynotes, workshops and virtual training to audiences of all size on the art and impact of storytelling for career and business success.
-She’s mom to two kids, two cats and a dog.
+She delivers keynotes, workshops, and virtual training to audiences of all sizes on the art and impact of storytelling for career and business success.
+She’s mom to two kids, two cats, and a dog.
 She could do more than that, but she’s going to stick with what she has for now.